pancakesaregood/wsl-usb-buddy/README.md

 - Operations run in background threads to keep the UI responsive.
 - Command failures are shown in popup dialogs and written to the log panel.
+- Auto-attach targets known security token devices not currently attached to WSL.
+- Auto-attach retries are throttled after failures to avoid repeated spam.
+- Manual **Detach**/**Disable Sharing** for a BUSID temporarily blocks auto-attach for that BUSID until you manually attach it again or re-enable auto-attach.
 - If tray dependencies are missing, tray features are disabled gracefully.
 - This project does not write operational state to disk by design.